varun7654/varun7654.github.io/index.md

 <div style = "line-height: 0.9">
-<p style="font-family: 'Dancing Script'; font-size: 5em; font-weight: 700;">I'm DaCubeKing.</p>
+<p style="font-family: 'Dancing Script', serif; font-size: 5em; font-weight: 700;">I'm DaCubeKing.</p>
-<p style="font-family: 'Zeyada'; font-size: 2em;">That's my pen name, irl people know me as Varun. </p>
+<p style="font-family: 'Zeyada', serif; font-size: 2em;">That's my pen name, irl people know me as Varun. </p>
 </div>

 Hey 👋, you probably don't know me, but if you do, it's likely from [my youtube videos](yt) or in relation to the [FRC team](https://github.com/FRC3476/AutoBuilder) that I was on.

 I'm a 19-year-old college sophomore from California that loves coding and everything about computers.
-In High School, I was the programming lead for the FRC team, [3476 - Code Orange](http://teamcodeorange.com/) and I'm majoring in Computer Science with a Math minor @ Penn Sate. %$This is a note$%
+In High School, I was the programming lead for the FRC team, [3476 - Code Orange](http://teamcodeorange.com/) and I'm majoring in Computer Science with a Math minor @ Penn Sate. %$This is a really really long note to test if it will work idk if it will but tha'd be really good itfowahfoieawiofhawoeihf oihawoif iewajfoi haewoihfoi awoi efhoifewhf oihaewoie fhoiawehf oiawehfoi haewoif hoiaewhf ohewao fhoiwaehef oiaerrowgnf lagjwrngisherlgb lsdbgjh bsdjhgb dhfidajesio fjoiwejofi jaoiesjf oiaewoi jaewoijf onote$%

 Check out some of the stuff that I've worked on [here](/2022/12/01/My-Programming-Projects.html).